 - Spanish peanuts: I prefer using raw Spanish peanuts but there’s no reason you can’t use roasted.
 Just make sure they are unsalted.

-- Baking soda: This helps release some of the bubbles that form in the candy and aids in the hardening process.
+- Baking soda: This helps get those bubbles released!
+It also aids in the hardening process.

 - Butter: Use unsalted real butter for the best flavor.
 It adds a touch of richness and using unsalted means you have more control over the saltiness of your brittle.